DUNE/dune-justin/docs/tutorials.dune.md

     --rss-mb 4000 --env NUM_EVENTS=1 --scope usertests \
     --output-pattern '*_reco_data_*.root:output-test-01'

-As you can see, you just need to change `--jobscript-id dc4-vd-coldbox-bottom:default` to the option `--jobscript my-dc4-vd-coldbox-bottom.jobscript` to use the local file as the jobscript.
+As you can see, you just need to change the whole `--jobscript-git` option to
+`--jobscript my-dc4-vd-coldbox-bottom.jobscript`
+to use the local file as the jobscript.

 ## Rapid Code Distribution to jobs via cvmfs